 Changes for FEE-HELP education providers26 July 2017

-The Education Legislation Amendment (Provider Integrity and Other Measures) Bill 2017 was introduced into the Australian Parliament on 1 June 2017.
+The Education Legislation Amendment (Provider Integrity and Other Measures) Bill 2017 was introduced into the Australian Parliament on 1 June 2017, and passed through the Parliament on 10 August 2017.

-As part of the Bill, a number of changes will be made to the FEE‑HELP scheme that will affect non-university private higher education providers, and students commencing at these providers.
+As part of the Bill, a number of changes have been made to the FEE‑HELP scheme that will affect non-university private higher education providers, and students commencing at these providers.

 - introducing bans on unscrupulous marketing practices and withdrawal fees,